LiMe

 31 July 2025

-New paper by Yifan Wu and Helena on meaning adaptation in the discourse dynamics of imprecision is set to appear in the Proceedings of CogSci 2025.
-Yifan will present her work.
+New paper by Yifan Wu and Helena on meaning adaptation in the discourse dynamics of imprecision appeared in the Proceedings of CogSci 2025.
+Yifan presented her work.

 View all news>>